garybuckle/garybuckle.github.io/_posts/2018-05-28-online training websites.md

 I installed positive habits in my life.

-For the record I used Garmin and Polar flow, decisions driven by the use of equipment like gps watches and fitness trackers.
+For the record I used Garmin and Polar flow, decisions driven by the use of equipment like GPS watches and fitness trackers.

 Previously I'd also used [Runkeeper](www.runkeeper.com)

 Currently I use [Polar Flow](www.) and have the account linked to [Strava](https://www.strava.com/)

-I'm focusing on Polar because all of the features it offers are essentially free, _ As long as you have a Polar device.
+I'm focusing on Polar because all of the features it offers are essentially free, _
+> As long as you have a Polar device.

 So what does the Polar Flow service do for me?